openvinotoolkit/model_server/docs/python_support/reference.md

 So depending on the mode `execute` must always either `return` or `yield` a `list of pyovms.Tensor`

+**Returning multiple Python outputs from the graph**

-*Note*: This method returns outputs as a full set, but since each output is a separate packet in MediaPipe flow, they do not arrive together to their destination.
-Be aware that if you have more than one output and outputs of your Python node are also outputs of the whole graph you will receive each output in a separate response.
-You can then [gather them using timestamp](#outputs-synchronization-in-grpc-streaming) that can be found in the response.
+Note that this method returns outputs as a list, but since each output is a separate packet in MediaPipe flow, they do not arrive together to their destination.
+If the node outputs are also outputs from the graph the behavior differs depending on the kind of endpoint used:

+- For unary endpoints model server gathers all outputs from the graph and sends them all together in a single response

+- For streaming endpoints model server packs output and sends it in the response as soon as it arrives.
+It means that if `execute` returns a list of `X` outputs, the client will receive those outputs in `X` separate responses.
+The outputs can then be [gathered using timestamp](#outputs-synchronization-in-grpc-streaming) that can be found in received responses.

 #### Error handling